2004 Christmas Eve United States winter storm: Georgia and South Carolina

 As the cyclone tracked through Florida offshore the Southeast, up to an inch of freezing rain and sleet fell at Augusta and Aiken.

 North Carolina

 Several inches of snow fell across portions of the state, with the highest amount noted of 9.5 in at Ahoskie.

 Virginia

 Several locations across the Tidewater reported over a foot of snow, with the highest amount of 14 in reported at Quinby and Tabb.
 Frontogenesis (strengthening temperature gradient) within the comma head of the extratropical cyclone between the 500 hPa and 700 hPa layers (or 10-20 kft) contributed to the banded snow seen across this region.
 It led to the snowiest December across the Norfolk area since 1958.

 Maryland

 Light to moderate snow fell on the Eastern Shore, with the highest amount of 4.5 in measured at Shelltown.

 New Jersey

-On December 25, 2004, there was light to moderate snows fall across portions of the state, with the highest amount of 2 in falling at Mount Holly.
+On December 25, 2004, there was light to moderate snowfall across portions of the state, with the highest amount of 2 in falling at Mount Holly.